-I arrived in Paris in 1973, to live with a French family for more than a year.
-I was employed as a 'au pair girl' which means that I was in charge of the housekeeping and cooking.
+I arrived in Paris in 1973 to live with a French family for more than a year.
+I was employed as an au pair, which means that I was in charge of the housekeeping and cooking.
 Every day, except for the weekend, I went to the Alliance Française for French classes.
 After this, I started classes to become a licensed guide.
-To be honest with you, I don't know if after nearly 35 years of Parisian life, I've remained Dutch or become more French!
+To be honest with you, I don't know if, after nearly 35 years of Parisian life, I've remained Dutch or become more French!

 When I first started classes to become an official guide I did not know a lot about Paris, and I had problems understanding the teachers who spoke French so fast.
 They also talked about things that were obvious for French students but incomprehensible to foreigners.
-The guide school lasted 3 years, and each year I had to pass exams in history and art history.
-After a few years of guiding I was able to pass the exam for National Guide.
+The guide school lasted three years, and each year I had to pass exams in history and art history.
+After a few years of guiding I was able to pass the exam for to be a "national guide."
 This allows me to guide not only in Parisian museums and monuments, but in all national museums in France.
 Thanks to my national license I've been able to guide in many different regions in France and to get to know most of the country.

 Where do you enjoy guiding most in Paris?

-I really enjoy giving tours in the Louvre to so many Rick Steves groups (Elisabeth works as a local guide for many Rick Steves Best of Europe tour groups as well as the tour guide for the entire tour on some Rick Steves France tours).
+I really enjoy giving tours in the Louvre to so many Rick Steves groups.
 Whenever I can, I like to take my guests to other museums and monuments as well.
 I feel happy when I can help other people enjoy themselves as much as I did discovering Paris, which I consider now to be my home town.